yaml/yaml-reference-parser/ReadMe.md

 We start with the [YAML 1.2 Spec](https://yaml.org/spec/1.2/spec.html#id2770814) converted to the [YAML 1.2 Spec as YAML](https://github.com/yaml/yaml-grammar/blob/master/yaml-spec-1.2-patch.yaml).
 Next we apply some minimal local patches for various problems that have been identified in the spec.
-The we convert that YAML into a machine generated YAML 1.2 parser/grammar module in every programming language.
+Then we convert that YAML into a machine generated YAML 1.2 parser/grammar module in every programming language.

 At the moment we have YAML 1.2 reference parsers in these languages:
   * [CoffeeScript](https://github.com/yaml/yaml-grammar/tree/master/parser/coffeescript/lib/grammar.coffee)